HorizenLabs/blockscout-frontend/README.md

 ## Running locally in dev mode
 Place an env file inside `/config/envs/.env.local`.
 Make sure the env file has a port number set: `NEXT_PUBLIC_APP_PORT=8000`

-Run `yarn dev:preset localhost`.
+Run `yarn dev:preset local`.
 The app will run on port 8000, as set in the env variable.

 ## Contributing